 Orientation in the buildings

-Guided tours take place daily in all the Bauhaus buildings.
-If you would like to participate in one of these tours and require special support, please speak to our staff in the ticket area, contact our tour guides directly or contact our visitor service in advance.
-We are happy to provide assistance and will also meet your needs if at all possible.
+There are daily guided tours of all Bauhaus Buildings.
+If you would like to participate in a regular guided tour and need special support, please contact our staff or our guides directly or contact our visitor service in advance.
+We are happy to help and will adapt to your needs as far as possible.